mufaro3/mufaro3.github.io/_posts/2024-08-18-books-ive-read.md

   - It's like the book version of the alpha male content you see online.
 For every ten statements the guy makes about how your mentality will somehow make you wealthy, about 3 of them are actually worth something.
 However, when he says something really useful, it's actually really useful.
 - The Picture of Dorian Gray by Oscar Wilde (8/10)
   - It was a very enjoyable experience.
+- The Plague by Albert Camus (6/10)
+  - It was okay.
+- Catch-22 (20/10)
+  - Just my kind of book.

 ## Books I read in 2023-2024